library("tinytable")

 -

-output requires a full LaTeX installation on the local computer. -
+.pdfoutput requires a full LaTeX installation on the local computer. -

-self-contained files require thebase64enc
+.htmlself-contained files require thebase64encpackage.

 LaTeX preamble

-will populate the LaTeX preamble automatically with all the required packages.
+When rendering a document from Quarto or Rmarkdown directly to PDF, tinytable will populate the LaTeX preamble automatically with all the required packages.
 For standalone LaTeX documents, these commands should be inserted in the preamble manually:

 Note: Your document will fail to compile to PDF in Quarto if you enable caching and you use tinytable due to missing LaTeX headers.
-To avoid this problem, set the option #| cache: false
+To avoid this problem, set the option #| cache: false for the chunk(s) where you use tinytable.

 Global options

-and change the default behavior of tinytable.
+Options can be set with options() and change the default behavior of tinytable.
 For example:

 options(tinytable_tt_digits = 4) tt(head(iris))

-You can set options in a script or via .Rprofile
+You can set options in a script or via .Rprofile.
+Note: be cautious with .Rprofile settings as they may affect reproducibility.

 Default values for function arguments

 Nearly all of the package’s functions retrieve their default values from global options.
 This allows you to set defaults once and apply them to all tables without needing to specify them each time.
-For example, to fix the the digits
+For example, to fix the the digits argument of the tt() function globally, call:

 options(tinytable_tt_digits = 4)